Khan/engblog/src/posts/lets-reduce.md

 I had initially set out to write a blog post introducing Redux, but `reduce` warrants a blog post of its own.
 It's foundational to understanding Redux, and it's also a really neat tool to have in your toolbelt.

-_**Prerequisite Knowledge:** I’ll be assuming you have an understanding of modern Javascript, including [arrow functions](http://wesbos.com/arrow-functions/), [enhanced object literals](https://www.eventbrite.com/engineering/learning-es6-enhanced-object-literals/), and the [array spread operator](https://ponyfoo.com/articles/es6-spread-and-butter-in-depth#spread-operator).
+_**Prerequisite Knowledge:** I’ll be assuming you have an understanding of modern JavaScript, including [arrow functions](http://wesbos.com/arrow-functions/), [enhanced object literals](https://www.eventbrite.com/engineering/learning-es6-enhanced-object-literals/), and the [array spread operator](https://ponyfoo.com/articles/es6-spread-and-butter-in-depth#spread-operator).
 It’s probably also helpful if you know about [Array.prototype.map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [Array.prototype.filter](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).
 Once you’ve gotten that stuff down, come on back._

 ## Some Words That Probably Won’t Help